abdul-jabbar01/YTDL-Example/README.md

 ### If On Linux

-1. Install youtube-dl and ffmpeg using your system's package installer.
+1. Install youtube-dl, ffmpeg, and any dependancies you need using your system's package installer.
 2. Download this project and unzip wherever you like.
 3. Set up the config files from this project however you would like.
 At a minimum, you must add links to the videos you wish to download (more on this in a section below).
 4. Set up a cron job to run this script whenever you like.
 (Have it run the .sh and NOT the .bat) [More on cron here.](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/)